terralist/terralist/docs/configuration.md

 # gh-organization is optional, you can set it to restrict access to the registry
 # only to members of your GitHub organization
 gh-organization: "my-org"
+# gh-teams is optional, only users that are part of one of the teams will be able to access the registry
+# gh-organization is required for gh-teams to work
+# you must use the slug version of the team
+gh-teams: "team-a,team-b"
 token-signing-secret: "supersecretstring"

 database-backend: "sqlite"